aksenyuk/evolutionary-computation/own-method/report.md

 # Conclusions

 - Own_method_SA_HEA performs relatively same as HEA_Oper_1 and ILS, despite much less number of iterations.
 - Ant colony doesn't performs as good as expected, beign the worst algo among last ones.
+Note that due to technical issues ACO was run only for 7 repetitions.

 <div style="page-break-after: always"></div>